hernanmd/mydot/README.md

 # Description

 My dotted files for bash.
 Adds a lot of useful command-line shortcuts to Bash shells using aliases.
+Many of them are already disseminated through the whole internet so you may recognize them.
+This is WiP.

 # Installation